 How long will I be off work?

-For a minimum of two weeks.
+You will be off work for a minimum of two weeks.
 You should begin to feel better the day after the operation.

 Will I have stitches?